chrisfxu/multithreaded-ray-tracing/README.md

 After running, your result will be saved to output_image.ppm.

-Here's an example of what one  might look like:
+Here's an example of a render might look like:

 ![Demo](./demo.png)

+Play around and see how the multi-threading performs under different setups!